-Outside the insurance area, Mary Kay currently represents UBS in connection with major litigations involving residential mortgage-backed securities.
+Outside the insurance area, Mary Kay currently represents Countrywide and UBS in connection with major litigations involving residential mortgage-backed securities.
 She also represented former officers of Washington Mutual Bank in ERISA and securities cases and in litigation with the FDIC.
 She was involved in the successful representation of JPMorgan Chase resulting in a $350 million verdict in a trial of a breach of guarantee action against Motorola arising out of the Iridium telecommunications transaction.
 She was also involved in the representation of Paramount Communications in the Paramount-Viacom-QVC takeover litigation and represented Matsushita Electrical Industries in MCA v.
 Epstein, which was successfully argued in the U.S. Supreme Court.
 Mary Kay has also served as outside counsel to the Archdiocese of New York.

 Mary Kay is coauthor of the leading treatise Modern Reinsurance Law & Practice, 3d ed.
 (Thomson Reuters 2014), and is a frequent lecturer and author on insurance and reinsurance coverage issues and on litigation and trial skills at continuing legal education seminars and bar association meetings.